callstack/haul/docs/Configuration.md

 ### Out-of-tree platform

-To add support for out-of-tree platform, there are 2 properties that's need to be defined: `platfroms` and `templates.filename`.
+To add support for out-of-tree platform, there are 2 properties that's need to be defined: `platforms` and `templates.filename`.

 For the platform `custom`, here's how the config would look like: